 Cordyceps is very difficult to cultivate commercially as it is mostly harvested from the wild.
 There have been many unsuccessful attempts at cultivating it in the lab and they are now becoming rare even in the wilds.

 According to IPCSC, “Some towns in the Himalayas rely on collecting and selling this fungus for a living.
 In fact, experts say that up to 80 percent of household income in the Tibetan Plateau and Himalayas can come from selling caterpillar fungus.”
-Hence, China has turned to Indian Himalayas for getting fungi.
+Hence, China has turned to the Indian Himalayas to get fungi.

 Image Credits: Google Images